baidyashree/my_devops_codes/README.md

 # my_devops_codes

-# This projects all about codes only
+# This project is about devops codes